Zach Mortice is a Chicago-based design journalist who focuses on landscape architecture and architecture.

 One project in Vancouver breaks out of this assumed binary and combines elements of both with new ways to look at landscape ecology and hydrology.

 Seawalls are typically some of the most brutish and aesthetically gross pieces of water infrastructure around, but Metamorphous, by Paul Sangha Landscape Architecture, turns a seawall into a 200-foot-long piece of public art.
 Its concrete and steel structure protects homes on the English Bay coastline.
-Plantings and strategically placed boulders create a more porous edge, slowing the flow of water and the deposit of sediment, and building up a new sand beach.
+Plantings and strategically placed boulders create a more porous edge, slowing the flow of water and the deposit of sediment, and building up a new sand beach.“king tides” gnawed away at the earth that grounded one home’s seaside patio and deck, washing 10 feet of the property into the ocean and leaving it cantilevered over a wave-battered beach.

 Over time, this would become a threat to the house itself and nearby properties.
 City inspectors told the owners, Barrie Sali and Roxanne Diaz, they had to put up a fence.